- As free as the wind

 - Size: Sylphs are Medium creatures and thus receive no bonuses or penalties due to their size.

 - Type: Sylphs have the Humanoid type, with the Elemental subtype.

 - Base Speed: Sylphs have a Walk speed of 30 feet.

 - Languages: Sylphs begin play speaking Common and Auran.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Celestial, Elven, Gnome, Halfling, Sylvan and Tengu.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

-- Air Sense (Ex): Sylphs do not see any better or worse than any other races, but they have one remarkable sense.
+- Airsense (Ex): Sylphs do not see any better or worse than any other races, but they have one remarkable sense, Airsense.
 A Sylph can feel the presence of objects and creatures by the air they displace.
-This is a variant of tremorsense, except it requires air and not ground.
-Thus, Air Sense does not work underwater or any other places where there is no air.
+Airsense does not work underwater or any other places where there is no air.
 Otherwise, it serves as tremorsense except it does not require the target to be touching a surface, merely be within air.
-Air Sense has a range of five feet (the Sylph's space and all adjacent spaces).
-This range increases to ten feet at 10th level, twenty feet at 20th level, and thirty feet at 30th level.
+A Sylphs's Airsense has a range of 5 feet (the Sylph's space and all adjacent spaces).
+This range increases to 10 feet at 11th level, 20 feet at 21st level, and 30 feet at 31st level.

-- Sharp Ears (Ex): Due to their affinity with air, sylphs gain a racial bonus on sound-based Perception checks.
-This bonus is +1, and increases to +2 if they have 12 or more ranks in Perception, or +3 if they have 24 or more ranks.
+- Sharp Ears (Ex): Due to their affinity with air, sylphs gain a training bonus with sound-based Perception checks.
+This bonus is +1, and increases to +2 if they have 11 or more ranks in Perception, or +3 if they have 26 or more ranks.